jmcerrejon/frodown/README.md

 - [x] Save to a file.
 - [x] Markdown cheat sheet on the sidebar.
 - [x] Move categories and other constants to an environment or text file.
-- [x] Save a draft & Open with the latest values if you quit without saving the information previously.
 - [ ] If you have multi-language support on your site, create multiple markdown files.
 - [ ] Accept parameters from the command line.
-- [ ] Package it as a standalone app. 🚀
+- [ ] Package it as a standalone app.

+## Power UP! 🚀

+Could an application work as a server, from Terminal (TUI) AND with a _GUI_ on _macOS, Windows & Linux_, all at the same time?
+It sounds crazy!!
+Let's do it!

+- [ ] GUI App. 🚀
+- [ ] Website App running as a web server.

 ## How to use